keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc18-lrc-comparison.md

 ## Details

+* Motivation
-* Motivation: directly comparing the costs and benefits of different LRC constructions is *nontrivial*, as these codes have different tradeoffs between storage overhead, recovery costs and degraded read performances.
+    * directly comparing the costs and benefits of different LRC constructions is *nontrivial*, as these codes have different tradeoffs between storage overhead, recovery costs and degraded read performances.
 Furthermore, these codes with different parameters have different locality semantics.
       How to choose the optimal codes under different scenarios is non-trivial.

 * Codes for comparison
     * Azure-LRC